SMART TECHNOLOGY PLATFORM

-Dr. Doris Mangelberger carries out the in vivo validation for the new drug candidates at CytoSwitch.
-After a PhD in molecular biology at the Univ. of Salzburg, where she investigated signaling mechanisms involved in cancer formation, she did a postdoc at the Univ. of Michigan Cancer Center.
-There she developed skin cancer models for basic research and performed preclinical drug testing in vivo.
+Dr. Wen-Hsin Liu carries out the in vivo validation for the new drug candidates at CytoSwitch.
+During her PhD in molecular biology at the Sun Yat-Sen Univ., she focused on signaling mechanisms involved in cancer development.
+She did her postdocs at the MPI and at the Helmholtz Zentrum where she developed leukemia mouse models and performed preclinical drug testing in vivo.

 Tilmann Petersen manages the business related side of CytoSwitch.
 He has 10 years of experience as co-founder and manager in various Biotech and High-Tech Startups.
 He worked as Head of Finance in the VivoCell Biosolutions AG group, as CFO for Pioneers.io and as CEO of Nu Emotions.

 Dr. Elena Longhi leads the synthetic efforts for the development of new compounds at CytoSwitch.
 She received her Ph.D. in industrial chemistry with a focus on organic chemistry from the Univ. of Milan.
 She then worked as a postdoc at Münster and Strasbourg universities, developing immunoassays for diagnostics, followed by a postdoc at Georgia Tech in organic electronics.